 It's often the best time of year to visit, with warm weather and outdoor events but without the days of rain that you can get in the wettest months.

 While large crowds of college students on Spring Break impact the community, its adverse effects are minimal, like elsewhere in Florida.

-The Miami Heat (basketball team) is winding down their season while the Miami Marlins (baseball team) are getting started with theirs.
+The Miami Heat (basketball team) is winding down their season, while the Miami Marlins (baseball team) are getting started with theirs.

-South Beach is popping every night of the week, and the beaches are packed.
-While it's the summer peak season, it's also the time when this city shines.
+South Beach is popping every night of the week, and the beautiful beaches are packed, making it perhaps the best time to travel to Miami.

+The summer peak season is also the time when this city shines.
 Weekend festivals, art shows, and community events abound—you'll enjoy your time during this period, no matter your interests.